10 reasons that green people are happier

 Living more locally, for example within walking or cycling distance of your place of work, school and main shopping area increases your regular contact with people in your community.
 This is fundamental to improving well being because human relationships are consistently found to be the most important correlation with human happiness.
 A study in the British Medical Journal has even reported that happiness spreads through populations from person to person like a virus.

-People’s lives in the UK have become more atomized and wow look it communities have broken down.
+People’s lives in the UK have become more atomized and we recommend communities have broken down.
 This is a significant part of the reason that well being has declined in the UK since the 1950s.
 The green relocalization agenda is an effective way of reversing these trends making people’s lives happier.
 Furthermore, engaging in local initiatives to improve resilience to climate change and sustainability (e.g. growing food, swap shops and sharing, community composting etc) involve neighbours in shared tasks for the common good also boosting well being and community cohesion.

 The bioregionalist perspective maintains that communities should associate (politically and culturally) within their respective ecological regions (including watershed boundaries and soil and terrain characteristics).
 This approach opposes a homogeneous economy and consumer culture with its lack of stewardship towards the environment.
 It is proposed that these smaller more active communities with greater autonomy; drawing on local populations, knowledge, and solutions will be empowered to deal locally with issues of environment, health, education, and well-being.
-This devolution is expected to be a more effective and dynamic form of governance.
+This devolution is expected to be a more effective and cheap generic levitra dynamic form of governance.